 Asset Management Plans

-Asset Management Plans detail what Orange City Council intends to spend on its asset portfolio over the next 20 years.
+Asset Management Plans (AMP) detail what Orange City Council intends to spend on its asset portfolio over the next 20 years.